chubbyyb/Wallpaper-Discord/README.md

 # Wallpaper-Discord
-Set your wallpaper through discord for some odd reason, can also have others set your wallpaper.
+Set your wallpaper through discord, can also have others set your wallpaper.
 If you want a whitelist just make a bot check and make a list with discord ids

 1. Must have python installed
 2. pip install -r requirements.txt